 Provide counselling, support and advice to bereaved people.

 0808 808 0000

 Samaritans offer confidential support around the clock to anyone that wants to talk through their problems.

 For men and women aged 50 or under when their partner has died.

-The law in England and Wales is changing and all deaths will need to be reviewed by a Medical Examiner if not by a Coroner.
-Market Surgery is participating in a pilot to introduce the changes in Rotherham prior to the national statutory implementation.
+The law in England and Wales is changing and from April 2024 all deaths will need to be reviewed by a Medical Examiner if not by a Coroner.
+Market Surgery is participating in a pilot programme to introduce the changes in Rotherham prior to the national statutory implementation.

 Medical Examiners are independent senior medical doctors who come from a variety of medical specialities.
 They review all hospital deaths and also those occurring at home, in care home, hospices and other community settings.
 They are supported in this role by Medical Examiner Officers.
 Both Medical Examiner and Medical Examiner Officer have undertaken specialist training for this role from the Royal College of Pathology.

 Their job is to review the patient’s last care episode and ensure that their cause of death is recorded accurately.
 They do this by reviewing their medical records and also discussing with the doctors who looked after them.
 Medical Examiners also review the quality of care and make sure that it was satisfactory.
 Where there are concerns about the quality of care, or the death needs investigating further, the Medical Examiner Office will refer the case to an appropriate person to undertake this work, such as a Coroner.

 A Medical Examiner or Medical Examiner Officer will contact the relative or representative of the person who died.
 This will usually be through a telephone call, or sometimes a meeting.
 This is quite routine and there is no cause for concern.
 They will discuss the Medical Examiner’s review and explain what is written on the Medical Certificate of Cause of Death and why, and check if you have any questions or concerns about the care the person received before their death.
 They can explain what medical language means, and make it easier to understand what happened.